 Know your normal

-If we had a pound for every time someone asked what a normal boob felt like, we’d probably have to put our fundraising team into early retirement.
-The truth is, there is no single way boobs should look or feel (like us, they are all unique and precious snowflakes).
-In other words, getting to know what’s normal for you is the only way you’re going to be able to spot something unusual.
-Better get started.
+There is no single way boobs or pecs should look or feel (like us, they are all unique).
+Our bodies constantly change while we develop – so getting to know what’s normal for you is the only way you’re going to be able to spot something unusual.

 Look and feel

-How often should you check your boobs or pecs?
+How often should you coppafeel?
 A regular check (about once a month, more if you want to) will help you get to know what is normal for you.
-And if you need a reminder, text BOOBS to 70300 and we’ll send you a free message on the first of each month.
+And if you need a reminder, head to our website to order our handy shower sticker, and make checking a part of your normal routine.